boost-ext/di/README.md

 To get started
 -----
-`git clone --recurse-submodules git://github.com/QSrc/QDeps.git`

-or if you have boost and gtest:

-`git clone git://github.com/QSrc/QDeps.git`
+`if you don't have boost and gtest:` `git clone --recurse-submodules git://github.com/QSrc/QDeps.git` `if you have boost and gtest: ` `git clone git://github.com/QSrc/QDeps.git`

 Documentation
 -----